csedo/hsapi/README.md

 ## Security
 Please submit bug reports, or you found a mistake in the docs, or want to add something suggestions create a pull request or go ahead and create an issue at [Github issue tracker](https://github.com/csedo/hsapi/issues "Github issue tracker")

+## Disclaimer

+This is an open source project.
+We are not responsible for any damage caused by this software.
+If you want to update the prices of the product automatically, please note that it may differ from the price you offer.